SaaminRahman/Homeostatic/README.md

 ```
 <div data-h-parent="x" data-h-parenttype="real" data-h-managewidth="60%" data-h-managestyle="newStyleClass">
 ```
-It is not mandatory to provide a value as percentage and a class name , if you wish then you can omit any one or both.
+It is not mandatory to provide a value as percentage and a class name .
+If you wish, you can omit any one or both.
 If you don't provide a value as percentage homeostatic will not handle the element when screen width is smaller than its width.
 But _**do not**_ keep the value of percentage blank like this:
 ```